wonderbird/hello-world-rojo/README.md

 ## Run

 1. From the Rojo Menu launch the `default.project.json` profile
+2. In Roblox open the `hello-world-rojo.rbxl` file
-2. Connect to the Rojo server from Roblox Studio via **Plugins -> Rojo**
+3. Connect to the Rojo server from Roblox Studio via **Plugins -> Rojo**
-3. Run the application
+4. Run the application

 ## Links